-Our study is motivated by a large-scale data set on the loan payment delinquency of young customers who have purchased expensive smartphones in a major city in China.
-The data set consists of payment delinquency records for the period 2015 to 2016 (recorded as Y=1 if the loan was not paid back on time, and zero otherwise) for 105,548 customers, along with each customer's credit score, age, monthly income, downpayment ratio, loan amount, and number of credit cards owned.
-Preliminary analyses found that the effects of risk factors may depend on the loan amount.
-For example, the effect of age increases with the loan amount, and the effect of the credit score is significant only when the loan amount is in the range (2000, 4000).
-We examine whether and how these factors affect loan payment behavior by applying a GVCM.
-Using the proposed nonparametric methodology, the estimated link and variance functions (see Figures 3 and 4) deviate significantly from the commonly used link and variance functions for binary data, suggesting they are unsuitable for this data set.
-Furthermore, Table 4 shows that the method with data-driven link and variance functions performs better, with smaller prediction errors, than the logistic varying-coefficient model for the independent testing data.
-In many applications, the estimation of variance structures is of interest.
-Recent examples include a study of the variability in propensity-score matching (Austin and Cafri (2020)), an evaluation of the variability in aggregate stock returns (Pyun (2019)), the effects on employment of several state-level policy shifts (Pustejovsky and Tipton (2018); Deriso et al. (2007)), and analyses of several functional or longitudinal data sets (Lin et al. (1997); Wang and Lin (2005); Zhang and Paul (2014)).
+Our study is motivated by a large-scale dataset on loan payment delinquency of young customers for the purchase of expensive smart phones in a major city of China.
+The dataset consists of the records of payment delinquency from year 2015 to 2016 (recorded as Y = 1 if the loan was not paid back on time, and 0 otherwise) for 105, 548 customers, along with credit score, age, monthly income, downpayment ratio, loan amount, and the number of credit cards owned.
+Preliminary analyses found the effects of risk factors may depend on the loan amount.
+For example, the effect of age increases with the loan amount, and the effect of credit score is significant only when the loan amount is between (2000, 4000).
+It is of interest to examine if and how these factors affect the loan payment behavior by applying a generalized varying coefficient model.
+Using the nonparametric methodology developed in this paper, the estimated link and variance functions (see Figures 3 and 4) deviates much from the commonly used link and variance functions for binary data, suggesting their unsuitability for this dataset.
+Further, Table 4 shows that the method with data-driven link and variance functions, performs better with smaller prediction errors than the logistic varying coefficient model in the independent testing data.
+In many applications, the estimation of variance structures is of interest per se.
+Some recent examples include the study of the variability on propensity-score matching (Austin and Cafri (2020)), the evaluation of variabilities in aggregate stock returns (Pyun (2019)), the effects on employment with several state-level policy shifts (Pustejovsky and Tipton (2018); Deriso et al. (2007)), and analyses of several functional or longitudinal datasets (Lin et al. (1997); Wang and Lin (2005); Zhang and Paul (2014)).